-What Can a Handyman Do in Bristol, Tennessee?
+What Can a Handyman Do Without a License in Bristol, Tennessee?

 In Tennessee, most small “handyman” jobs can be performed without a state contractor license as long as each project stays under the state’s contractor licensing threshold; however, electrical, plumbing, HVAC, and gas work generally require trade licensing and local permits regardless of job price.
 In Bristol (Sullivan County), you should expect a local business tax/license registration and local building permits for many common repair/remodel activities.